 Once you’ve disaggregated products into modules, you have a modular product architecture and its accompanying, documented information model.
 Modularity, configuration and digitalization then combine to solve the three-axis executive challenge.

 With a modular product architecture, each customer knows what is and isn’t possible to configure.
 And you know too.
 The bill of materials (BOM) is such that customers get what they want, fast.
 Your organization knows what you’re selling, making, delivering, servicing and reselling.
-You sell what you have, not what you don’t, and you limit your product development to those modules that really make a difference.
+You sell what you have, not what you don’t, and you focus your product development on those modules that really make a difference.
 Your support systems are connected, thanks to the universal information model connected by nodes, and your organization is able to share the same information in real time.

 1. Don’t underinvest in your R&D. That can be a tempting way to optimize short-term results, but rebuilding a depleted technology pipeline is very tough.
 Avoid ending up there.

 2. Don’t underinvest in your people.
 And when you drive a transformation, make leading the change a visible path career booster for your high-potential talents.

 The Executive Dilemma is how to optimize operational excellence, customer intimacy and product leadership

 You can solve this dilemma if you disaggregate products and services into modules and then reaggregate.
 A modular product architecture, with accompanying information management tools, enables you to connect your products, customers and organization.